RosboneMako/MakoDistortion2/README.md

 To use a Mod Effect, click on the signal flow diagram where you want the Mod to be.
 There are 4 possible locations.
 Then select the desired effect from the  EFFECT TYPE listbox in the settings area.

+A Mod Effect can be enabled or disabled in the settings area.
+You can also right click the pedal in the signal flow diagram to toggle it on/off.

 DELAY BLOCK